Rishi Sunak: Everything seems to be going wrong for the British Prime Minister - ExBulletin

 CNN

-Life must look bleak for British Prime Minister Rishi Sunak these days.
+Life must seem bleak for British Prime Minister Rishi Sunak these days.

 With only two weeks before the local elections which are likely to go badly for the ruling Conservative Party, there is a growing feeling that Sunak is a man to whom the epithet of being in power but not in power applies. .

-Sunak said he would hold a general elections this year, but has not yet confirmed its date.
+Sunak has said he will hold a general election this year, but has not yet confirmed the date.
 The conventional wisdom is that he hangs on as long as possible to avoid a catastrophic loss that could plunge his party into a decade of political irrelevance.
 The assumption is that the longer he stays there, the greater his chances of overturning public opinion.

 The problem for Sunak is that everything he does seems to backfire in one way or another.

-Let's take an example from this week: its world's largest smoking banwhich, if approved by the upper house of Parliament, will form a key part of his political legacy.
+Take an example from this week: his smoking ban, the world's largest, which, if approved by the upper house of Parliament, will be a key part of his political legacy.

 Liz Truss, who had spent the week throwing grenades at Sunak under the guise of promoting his new book, described the ban as virtue signaling legislation.